terrimorrison/hist3814o/module3/blog.md

 There were enough patterns to the OCR errors that I could clean the document up a fair bit, but to make it completely legible I would have to do a lot more by hand, which kind of feels like cheating?
 But I guess there isn’t a magical solution (or program) to fix everything.

 So in the end I used sed to make big changes to the document, things that were repetitive.
 I found it somewhat frustrating that I could likely transcribe the document quicker than I could change it with Regex just because the OCR mangled the text so badly.
 In the second war diary I cleaned up, I mostly transcribed.
 There was a bit where I was able to use what the OCR produced, but most of it was gibberish.
+I wish I could have done more of it with Regex and I'm disappointed that I couldn't figure out how to do more.

 (I wasn’t able to save my most of my history for the capstone exercise because of my internet crashing but I used sed to replace whatever character had taken the place of ‘M’ or ‘N,’ especially when it came to the word Matron.
 I also used it to replace a lot of instances where ‘18’ had been misinterpreted for ‘13.’
 I otherwise used it to delete a lot of unnecessary characters like underscores or dollar signs.)